 So, get to the gym, get outside, and take care of yourself.

 The power hour

 I start the day off with my most important tasks.
-I purposely block my calendar at work from 8:30 – 9:30.
+I purposely block my calendar at work from 8:30 to 9:30.
 There are no phone calls, no meetings, no interruptions.
 I put the headphones on and get more done in this hour than my counterparts get done all day.

 Again, this goes back to getting up early and prioritizing my day.
 Once I hit the office, grab another cup of coffee, and put the headphones on I am able to focus on the tasks and items that must get done.
 If the rest of the day blows up because the sales team comes in and starts chatting about, who knows what, I am able to get my stuff done.
 I am not the a-hole that hates sales and locks myself in my office while they are in town.
 Remember, marketing and sales should get along, right?
 Side note: Our sales team rocks!

 The hour of power is the most important hour of my day.
 Without prepping for it in the early hours of the day, I would be lost.
 I would not be able to get as much done as I do.
 The “department of one” would need to be a department of 2-3.
 So, use your hour of power to do good, not evil.

 Side story.
 At my company, we have been using Salesforce (not recommended for smaller companies) for 8 years.
 We have never set it up correctly and this has been causing pain.
 In one week, I was able to use the hour of power to reconfigure, create multiple sales pipelines, and fix our reporting to actually make sense.
 So, the hour of power is no joke.
 With great power, comes great responsibility.

 Wake Up Early Tips

 As you can see waking up early helps me get a head start on daily tasks, life and sets me up for a productive day.
 Over the years I have struggled from time to time getting out of bed.
 I have intentions of getting up but end up hitting the snooze button.